Spain: Liberalism and nation state

 The French occupation of mainland Spain created an opportunity for overseas criollo elites who resented the privilege towards Peninsular elites and demanded retroversion of the sovereignty to the people.
 Starting in 1809 the American colonies began a series of revolutions and declared independence, leading to the Spanish American wars of independence that put an end to the metropole's grip over the Spanish Main.
 Attempts to re-assert control proved futile with opposition not only in the colonies but also in the Iberian peninsula and army revolts followed.
 By the end of 1826, the only American colonies Spain held were Cuba and Puerto Rico.

 The Napoleonic War left Spain economically ruined, deeply divided and politically unstable.
-In the 1830s and 1840s, Carlism (a reactionary legitimist movement supportive of an alternative Bourbon branch), fought against the government forces supportive of Queen Isabella II's dynastic rights in the Carlist Wars.
+In the 1830s and 1840s, Carlism, a reactionary legitimist movement supportive of an alternative Bourbon branch, fought against the government forces supportive of Queen Isabella II's dynastic rights in the Carlist Wars.
 Government forces prevailed, but the conflict between progressives and moderates ended in a weak early constitutional period.
 The 1868 Glorious Revolution was followed by the 1868–1874 progressive Sexenio Democrático (including the short-lived First Spanish Republic), which yielded to a stable monarchic period, the Restoration (1875–1931).

-In the late 19th century nationalist movements arose in the Philippines and Cuba.
-In 1895 and 1896 the Cuban War of Independence and the Philippine Revolution broke out and eventually the United States became involved.
+In the late 19th century, nationalist movements arose in the Philippines and Cuba.
+In 1895 and 1896, the Cuban War of Independence and the Philippine Revolution broke out, both were conflicts that eventually involved the United States.
 The Spanish–American War was fought from April to August 1898 and resulted in Spain losing the last of its once vast colonial empire outside of North Africa.
 El Desastre (the Disaster), as the war became known in Spain, gave added impetus to the Generation of '98.

 Although the period around the turn of the century was one of increasing prosperity, the 20th century brought little social peace.
 Spain played a minor part in the scramble for Africa.
-It remained neutral during World War I. The heavy losses suffered by the colonial troops in conflicts in northern Morocco against Riffians forces brought discredit to the government and undermined the monarchy.
+It remained neutral during World War I. The heavy losses suffered by the colonial troops in conflicts in northern Morocco against Riffian tribes brought discredit to the government and undermined the monarchy.